With summer coming to an end in Lake Forest, now is an ideal time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then run the vacuum to cautiously clean the metallic fins.
-These parts are also called as condenser coils and divert heat away from your unit.
+Then use the vacuum to gently clean the metallic fins.
+These parts are also known as condenser coils and divert heat away from your unit.

-You need to be cautious with these delicate coils.
-Warped or crumpled fins can impact efficiency.
+You need to be considerate of these fine coils.
+Misshapen or crushed fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to rearrange bent fins.
-You can also buy a fin comb from an appliance parts store.
-A pro from 1st Choice Heating & Air Conditioning, Inc. should take care of severe damage.
+Use a butter knife to adjust bent fins.
+You can also get a fin comb from an appliance part store.
+A pro from 1st Choice Heating & Air Conditioning should take care of large amounts of damage.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard waste.
-Then wipe the inside of the system with a wet rag.
+After extracting the fan, dig out leaves and other yard litter.
+Then clean the inside of the equipment with a wet rag.

 The only coil cleaner you have to have is water.
-Use slight pressure from a hose nozzle to rinse the fins, spraying water from the inside out.
-Replace the fan once you’re done.
+Use slight pressure from a hose nozzle to rinse the fins, directing water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not running like it should, reach out to us a call at 949-204-0859.
+You can now restore power and turn your air conditioner back on.
+If it’s not working like it should, reach out to us a call at 949-204-0859.

 Related: Air Conditioner Service: Pay a Little Now, Save Later